Where to stay in Sicily

 A great spot to have some time at the beach with the kids mixed with short trips to Taormina and the other attractions around.

-From Taormina, Giardini Naxos and Catania you can visit the Etna Volcano (you should read my full guide with all you need to know for a DIY or organised tour)
+From Taormina, Giardini Naxos and Catania you can also visit the Etna Volcano in an easy day trip.

 For you stay on the East Coast of Sicily, you should check out